jillesvangurp/rankquest-studio/src/jsMain/resources/about.md

 for the last decade.
 I've worked with small and big companies in various roles and still do some consulting next to my main job as CTO of [FORMATION Gmbh](https://tryformation.com).

-If you need help with your search, want an outside opinion about your current setup, or are struggling with your search quality, I might be able to help you.
+If you need help with your search, want an outside opinion about your current setup, or are struggling with your search quality, **I might be able to help you**.

 As a **search consultant**, I have advised many clients over the years on how to architect and use search effectively.
 This usually involves both advising on query and mapping strategies, refining their product strategy, coming up with good ETL strategies, coming up with solutions for difficult problems, and educating people about all this.
 Unfortunately, I am not able to join your team for extended amounts of time.
 However, I can add a lot of value quickly and help set your team up for success.
 My preferred way of working is doing short, result driven products and coaching people how to do what they need to get done.